We work hard at CTS to ensure our service will exceed your expectations.

 We utilize cutting-edge technology to eliminate errors and improve accuracy.

-We have been providing clients with Chinese translation services for over two decades.
+We have provided clients with Chinese translation services for over two decades.

 Our certified translations fulfil the requirements and specifications set by the UK government.